KhaledAhmedS/tagipedia-ios/README.md

     };
     [newTBuilder build];
     //to register user with interests
-    //this will show ads based on matching between ad interest and user interest otherwise it will show ads that was created without interests
+    //this will show ads based on matching between ad interests and user interests otherwise it will show ads that was created without interests
     [Tagipedia identifyUser:@"USER_NAME" UUID:@"UUID" interests:[NSArray arrayWithObjects:@"INTEREST", @"INTEREST", ..., nil]];
     return YES;
 }